dvnll/ecpli/README.md

 ul = method.ul
 ```

-As a complete example, consider the "3d analysis" notepad
+As a complete example, consider the "3d analysis"
 [notepad](https://docs.gammapy.org/0.16/notebooks/analysis_3d.html) from
-the official gammapy-0.16 documentation.
+the gammapy-0.16 documentation.
 Let the notepad run.
 As final cell,
 insert

 ```